oneredgrey/GetCleanData-FinalProject/codebook.md

 This is accomplished with the `dplyr` package, using the `group_by` and `summarize` functions.

-The resulting table is `'tidydata.txt'`
+The resulting table is a text file named `'tidydata.txt'` which is written to the same folder as the original data (i.e., "UCI HAR Dataset")

 ## Description of the Tidy Dataset 'tidydata.txt'